Tonsil Cancer

 Persistent sore throat

 Persistent sore throat is a common symptom of tonsil cancer.
 Pain occurs later in tonsil cancer.
 This persistent throat pain hits the ear on the affected side over time, causing ear pain on one side.
-In terms of tonsil cancer, sore throat and ear pain on one side are serious symptoms.
+In terms of tonsil cancer, sore throat, and ear pain on one side are serious symptoms.
 But, we should not confuse the sore throat of tonsil cancer with pain in the throat caused by tonsillitis and strep throat.
-While strep throat is more common in children, tonsil cancer is more common in elderly people and young individuals.
+While strep throat is more common in children, tonsil cancer is more common in older people and young individuals.

 Lump in the neck

 A lump in the neck may be the first sign of tonsil cancer.
-If cancer cells have spread to lymph nodes in the neck, swollen lymph nodes sign occurs.
+If cancer cells have spread to lymph nodes in the neck, swollen lymph nodes sign occur.
 However, there are cases where tonsil cancer does not have any symptoms until its diagnosis.

 Persistent sores in the throat